 Aloha Friday Art, episode 8 is all about PLAY.
 I’m doing things a little differently in July–featuring this PLAY theme a bit longer.
 It is the “biggest” episode of Summer :).
 Check back often to see interviews of each special guest. ~ECM

 Above photo: Linda Ólafsdóttir (author/illustrator of Play? & many other kid lit books), Baptiste Paul (author/poet and creator of The Field and more), Jeff Raz (world class circus artist -professional clown, director, author & consultant) & Edna Cabcabin Moran (with the most recent books she’s written & contributed).
 This series is created by Edna Cabcabin Moran (AKA Ms. Edna, teaching artist in the schools).
-Look out for episode no.9 on Friday, July 24.
+Stay tuned for ep.9 in August.
 [ETA: Due to technical difficulties, the articles below have posted in succession beginning with Jeff Raz’s video through Thurs, July 30.]
 Happy Aloha Friday~stay safe and wear a mask!

 INSIDE EPISODE 8 (Click on title to see article/video)